Community Wellbeing Grant

 We’re looking for organisations that are taking an active role in building our future and improving our community’s wellbeing.
-We want to build the capability of organisations and community groups in our community so that they can keep doing the things that make Masterton a great place to live.
+We want to help organisations and community groups to keep doing the things that make Masterton a great place to live.

 Some of the organisations that have received grants in the past are:

 - The Wairarapa Youth Charitable Trust to help run its boxing academy focused on youth physical wellbeing and self-confidence

 - The Royal New Zealand Society for the Prevention of Cruelty to Animals towards the animal welfare inspectorate services in the Masterton District

 - The Masterton Young Citizens Club to help towards operational costs